Services & Programs

 The Bail Verification and Supervision Program includes both the verification of information about accused persons and the supervision of accused person while they are in the community awaiting trial.

-The Bail Program services are available to women and transgender women who are 18 years of age and older, accused of a criminal offence(s) who are:
+The Bail Program services are available to individuals who identify as women who are 18 years of age and older, accused of a criminal offence(s) who are:

 The bail verfication process involves the completion of an interveiw to gather information that will be shared with the courts to assist in making a determination regarding release from custody.
 Following the interview, the bail worker takes the appropriate steps to verify the information provided by the accused.